Neighbors object to Ramsey County plan to convert St. Paul hospital into a homeless shelter

-Concerns about rising crime, declining property values and negative impacts on the surrounding neighborhood dominated a community meeting Thursday night on Ramsey County’s plans to convert Bethesda Hospital in St. Paul into a homeless shelter.
+“We are envisioning tents [with] extra trash, loitering and drugs,” Snediker said.

+“This neighborhood has embraced the disadvantaged for a long time,” said Fuerstenberg, listing nearby halfway houses, shelters and subsidized housing.

-More than 230 people packed the virtual meeting led by Ramsey County Commissioner Trista MatasCastillo and County Manager Ryan O’Connor.
+The two were among more than 230 people who attended a virtual community meeting Thursday to discuss the plan.
+Concerns about rising crime, declining property values and harm to the surrounding neighborhood dominated the 90-minute discussion led by Ramsey County Commissioner Trista MatasCastillo and County Manager Ryan O’Connor.

-County officials are weighing a plan to spend an estimated $2 million to $3 million to lease Bethesda for homeless residents through spring 2022.
+On the heels of Fairview Health’s announcement this week that it will close Bethesda and eliminate 900 jobs across its network of hospitals and clinics to stem financial losses, county officials are weighing a plan to lease the building for homeless residents starting Dec.
+1 and extending through May 31, 2022.

+Ramsey County would pay $64,149 a month in rent and operating expenses for 110,000 square feet of space, according to a draft copy of the lease.
+Fairview would charge the county $1 per square foot annually for rent, with the remainder going toward operating costs.

 The hospital building, just north of the State Capitol, would provide a 24-hour shelter and services for 100 homeless people.
-It would be a low-barrier shelter, meaning it would house people who were kicked out of other shelters and battling addictions.
+It would be a low-barrier shelter, meaning it would house people who have been unsuccessful in other shelter settings and are often battling addictions.

-The county plan was unveiled this week on the heels of Fairview Health’s announcement that it will close Bethesda and eliminate 900 jobs across its network of hospitals and clinics to stem financial losses.

-MatasCastillo and O’Connor gave a short presentation at Thursday’s virtual meeting and then answered an onslaught of questions and comments that attendees typed into the chat feature on Zoom.
+MatasCastillo and O’Connor gave a short presentation at Thursday’s meeting and then answered an onslaught of questions and comments that attendees typed into the chat feature on Zoom.
 Several fretted that the new shelter would hurt home values and bring more crime and disinvestment to the Frogtown neighborhood.
+More than 130 residents have signed an online petition opposing it.

 “You are talking about the hardest to house.
 You are talking about the people who have not been successful in permanent housing,” said Johnny Stoll, who lives near the Bethesda campus and works for nonprofits helping people battle drug and alcohol addiction.

-He said he worried about increased crime including drug dealing and prostitution.
-It’s the kind of facility that’s desperately needed to help the homeless, he said, but not in a neighborhood setting.
+He said he worried about increased crime, including drug dealing and prostitution.
+The shelter is desperately needed to help the homeless, he said, but not in a neighborhood setting.

 “There will be break-ins.
 That is what addicts do.
 They break into cars and homes.
 They get what they need to stay high,” Stoll said.